 - 4. Equity Focused Strategy.
-This type includes five funds that engage in a fundamental equity investing strategy.
+This type includes two funds that engage in a fundamental equity investing strategy.
 The composite portfolio for this type invests both long and short primarily in global common stocks, but also in debt, credit, private equity, derivative and other financial instruments.
-In limited circumstances, these funds have the ability to impose a gate, or in the case of a withdrawal greater than 90% they may hold back up to 10% of the redemption amount until the completion of the funds' annual audit.
-There was a restriction on redemption from one manager pending the completion of the funds's annual audit.
-The residual fund is expected to be available for withdrawal in fiscal year 2018.
+In limited circumstances, these funds have the ability to impose a gate, or in the case of a withdrawal greater than 95% they may hold back up to 5% of the redemption amount until the completion of the funds' annual audit.
 These funds may also segregate a portion of the portfolio in a side pocket.
 Investments in a side pocket are redeemable only upon liquidation of the underlying assets in the side pocket.
-Investments representing approximately 9% of the value of the investments in this type are held in side pockets.
-Investments representing approximately 22% of the value of the investments in this type cannot be redeemed because the investments include an initial lock-up that does not allow for redemption in the first five years after acquisition.
-The remaining restriction period for these investments is approximately 39 months at June 30, 2017. - 5.
+Investments representing approximately 49% of the value of the investments in this type are held in side pockets.
+Investments representing approximately 100% of the value of the investments in this type cannot be redeemed because the investments include an initial lock-up that does not allow for redemption in the first five years after acquisition.
+The remaining restriction period for these investments is approximately 27 months at June 30, 2018. - 5.
 Multi-Strategy.
 This type of fund is such that may invest in a wide range of asset classes in order to meet fund objectives.
 In limited circumstances, this fund has the ability to impose a suspension or postponement of redemptions (a "gate"), or in the case of a withdrawal greater than 90%; may hold back 10% for approximately 15 days while the fund NAV is being finalized.
 There have been no gates imposed during the current reporting period. - 6.
 Funds Primarily Invested in Private Securities.
 These investments can never be redeemed with the funds.
 Instead, the nature of the investments in these types is that distributions are received through the liquidation of the underlying assets of the funds.
 It is expected that the underlying assets of the funds will be liquidated over the next 1 to 14 years.
 The strategy of each type is as follows: - Buyout.
 This type includes three funds that make equity investments in mature, private companies. - International.
-This type includes 12 funds that invest in private equity and buyout strategies operating principally outside of the U.S. - Private Debt.
-This type includes six funds that invest in debt or equity securities of financially stressed (distressed) companies, as well as convertible bonds and subordinated debt in private companies. - Private Equity.
-This type includes 47 funds that invest in the equity securities of growing private companies, primarily in the technology and healthcare sectors. - Real Assets.
+This type includes 13 funds that invest in private equity and buyout strategies operating principally outside of the U.S. - Private Debt.
+This type includes seven funds that invest in debt or equity securities of financially stressed (distressed) companies, as well as convertible bonds and subordinated debt in private companies. - Private Equity.
+This type includes 46 funds that invest in the equity securities of growing private companies, primarily in the technology and healthcare sectors. - Real Assets.
 This type includes six funds that invest in commercial real estate and private energy companies including commercial real estate, exploration and production, midstream, power and services businesses.